[Full Guide] to Replace/Upgrade C Drive with SSD in Windows

 Before you start replacing your C drive with an SSD, it’s important to be fully prepared to ensure the process goes smoothly.

-1. Choose the Right SSD or HDD:
+1. Choose the Right SSD:

 Consider factors such as storage capacity, speed, and compatibility with your system.
 SSDs typically come in SATA, NVMe, and M.2 formats.
 For most users, a SATA SSD is the easiest and most cost-effective choice.